Andy-Jensen/Telco_project_part_1/README.md

 * Explore the train data in search of drivers of churn
    * Answer the following initial questions
        * Does higher monthly charges cause churn?
-       * Does a higher number of services cause customers to churn more or less?
+       * Does wether customers have dependents cause them to churn more or less?
        * Does having DSL cause customers to churn more or less?
        * Are customers with a lower tenure more or less likely to churn?
-       * Is there a service that is associated with more churn than expected?
+       * Is internet service causing churn?
+       * Is no online security causing churn?

 * Develop a model to predict if a customer will churn or not
    * Use drivers identified in explore to build predictive models of different types